 Preventing Carbon Monoxide Poisoning at Home

 While CO poisoning may have serious consequences, prevention is actually very easy.

-- Make sure heating appliances, such as stoves and furnaces, are well vented.
+- Make sure heating appliances, such as stoves and furnaces, are well-vented.
 This will prevent accumulation of carbon monoxide in the room.

-- Never burn charcoal indoors.
+- Never burn charcoal indoors or underneath an overhang.